Trailing Lantana: How to Plant, Grow, and Care for Beautiful Flowers

 Propagating

 The best way to propagate trailing lantana is by stem cuttings.
-It’s best to take cuttings when plants are actively growing in the spring and summer.
+It’s best to take cuttings when plants actively grow in the spring and summer.

 1. Use a sharp and sanitized pair of pruning shears to take a stem cutting.
 The goal is to obtain six to eight inches of the end of a stem.

-2. Remove any leaves on the bottom four inches of stem.
+2. Remove any leaves on the bottom four inches of the stem.

 3. Dip the end of the stem in a rooting hormone.
-While this step is optional, it will increase the odds of successful rooting.
+This optional step increases the odds of successful rooting.

-4. Place the cutting in a glass filled with clean water.
-You only want the bottom few inches to be in the water.
-Ensure that no leaves are touching the water.
+4. Place the cutting in a glass of clean water.
+Only the bottom few inches should be submerged, and no leaves should touch the water.

 5. Place the cutting in an area that receives bright yet indirect sun.
 Change the water every other day.

-6. You should see roots after a week or two.
-Once the roots are half an inch long, you can plant the cutting outdoors.
+6. After a week or two, you should see roots.
+Once they are half an inch long, you can plant the cutting outdoors.

 Overwintering

 Trailing lantana is not frost hardy.
-If temperatures dip below 32ĀŗF, plants will likely die.
+If temperatures dip below 32ºF, plants will likely die.

 If you live in an area that only receives a few light frosts, there is a chance your plants will survive.
 Even if the foliage dies, the roots may live to produce new growth in the spring.